-A bankruptcy “discharge” releases you from personal liability for discharged debts and prevents creditors from taking any action against you to collect the debts.
-If you are struggling to pay your debts, Buffalo bankruptcy attorney Thomas Denny will help you attain protection from collection action under Chapter 7 of the U.S. Bankruptcy Code.
-When your bankruptcy case is completed, you will receive a discharge from the Court, which will release you from all or most of your debt obligations.
+A bankruptcy “discharge” releases you from personal liability for discharged debts and prevents creditors from taking legal action against you to collect the debts.
+If you are struggling to pay your debts, Buffalo bankruptcy attorney Thomas Denny will help you obtain protection from collection action under Section 362 of the U.S. Bankruptcy Code.
+When your bankruptcy case is complete, you will receive an order of discharge from the Court, which will release you from all or most of your debt obligations.

 Can I Keep My Home After Bankruptcy?

 Under the New York State bankruptcy exemptions, a debtor in Buffalo NY may keep up to $85,400 (per owner) in equity in his or her home.
 A married couple filing jointly may keep up to $170.800 in home equity.
 Under the federal exemptions, each debtor may keep up to $23,675 (per owner) in equity in his or her home.
 As long as the difference between what you owe on your house and its market value is less than the exemption amount, you will not lose your home.
 For those who do not own homes, the federal exemptions are the preferable option since they allow the debtor to keep considerably more in cash and personal property, such as an automobile with equity exceeding $4000.